dipakpal7408-dev/dipakpal7408-dev/README.md

 - 📚 Focused on **Data Structures & Algorithms** and core programming logic right now
 - 🌱 Learning in public — every repo here tracks my real practice and progress, no fluff
 - 🔭 Practicing consistently, one problem and one concept at a time
-- 🎯 Goal: turn strong fundamentals into real projects and, eventually, a solid internship
+- ⚡ Believer in strong fundamentals over shortcuts
 - 📍 Lucknow, Uttar Pradesh, India
 - 📫 Always open to connect with fellow learners, students, and developers